 The cervix is covered with a layer of skin-like cells on its outer surface, called the ectocervix.
-The results of your cervical screening are based on the analysis of the cells from the surface of the ectocervix.
-The screening can only detect whether there are abnormal cells present.
-Depending on the results of your screening, you may be referred to a specialist clinic in the hospital (colposcopy) in order to get a more accurate diagnosis and have treatment if needed.
-You will need to have a small sample taken from your cervix to analyse the cells from the layer beneath the surface, this is called a biopsy.
-Usually biopsies are only a few millimetres in size.
+The results of your cervical screening test are based on the examination of the cells from the surface of the ectocervix.
+The test detects whether there are abnormal cells present.

 Jo's Trust Case Study